 I just spent two days on a laptop hard drive recovery.
 I woke up and powered on my computer and it would not boot.
-Not only that the drive was list as uninitialized by the BIOS.
+The drive was also listed as uninitialized by the BIOS.

 I feared the worst but put the SATA drive into a USB adapter and ran EaseUS partition manager.
 It was able to recover the three disk partitions and I immediately copied any recent files to a backup drive.
 All my files seemed there and undamaged.
 An HDScan said there were no bad blocks.